nileshbaithwar/PowerBI_project_eCommerce_data_analysis_visualization/README.md

-# Data Analysis and Visualization with Power BI
+# eCommerce data analysis and visualization with Power BI

 ## Overview
 This project focuses on data analysis and visualization using Power BI.
 The dataset is about an eCommerce platform with multiple sales channels, products, and demographic details.
 It includes information on sales across various cities and states, segmented by different age groups and gender.